 We don’t hate the house layout, but there are definitely a few places that we would like to make some edits.
 After some serious mulling over the floor plan options and about 8.2 million different versions, liking each version just a little bit more than the last, I think we’ve finally settled on a whole house master renovation plan to help guide our renovations.
 First up, the master renovation floor plan for the first floor.

 A few major changes are going to happen in this space.
-First, notice that big jut out between the chair and the couch?
+First, do you notice that big jut out between the chair and the couch?
 That’s currently the coat closet in our kitchen.
 During the kitchen renovation, that closet is going away which should open up the parlor a bit more, making it square.
-That also allows us to build some wall to wall, floor to ceiling bookcases on the wall behind the current couch.
+That also allows us to build some wall-to-wall, floor-to-ceiling bookcases on the wall behind the current couch.

 The fireplace is another area that will end up getting an overhaul.
 Not so much in looks but more in terms of functionality.
 Currently, the fireplace doesn’t function since there is no chimney.
 We either want to hire a mason to build back the chimney or insert a wood stove in the fireplace along with a stove pipe venting outside.